cfryerdev/drugwars-js/README.md

 - Police Bust: Lose some drugs and cash
 - Price Spike: Drug prices suddenly increase
 - Mugging: Lose some cash
+- New Trenchcoat: Find a new trenchcoat that increases your inventory capacity by 100 units (can only happen once per game)

 ## 🛠️ Technical Details